WARNING You're browsing the documentation for an old version of Lumen. Consider upgrading your project to Lumen 10.x.

 $request->flashExcept('password');

-Since you often will want to flash input in association with a redirect to the previous page, you may easily chain input flashing onto a redirect using the withInput
+Since you often will want to flash input in association with a redirect to the previous page, you may easily chain input flashing onto a redirect using the withInput method:

 return redirect('form')->withInput();